sepp89117/ESP32_WebOS/README.md

 ## Requirements
 - Arduino IDE with esp32 platform version 3.0.4
-- Librarys 'NimBLE-Arduino' and 'ESPAsyncWebServer' installed
+- Librarys 'NimBLE-Arduino', 'ESP32Time' and 'ESPAsyncWebServer' installed
 - ESP32 with connected SD card (SPIFFS will be implemented in the future)
 - Files copied from folder "data" to SD card
 - Partition Scheme: Huge APP